-Future plans: The Port is actively marketing the sale of land for development activities supporting agritourism.
+Future plans: The Port is marketing the available land for development activities supporting agritourism.
 The Port completed construction of a multi-tenant development facility at Vintner's Village.
-The Port will consider further investments and partnerships in order to generate activity, such as signage.
+The Port will consider partnerships and additional investments, such as signage, to spur economic development.